Skip navigation Jump to main navigation

 Gabriel Amor

-Gabriel was the recipient of a 2016 PEN Heim Translation Grant Fund for his work on Juana I. He has had three major literary translations published in the United States and has produced and performed work in collaboration with other artists at such venues as The Poetry Foundation (Chicago) and the King Juan Carlos I of Spain Center (New York University).
+Gabriel was the recipient of a 2016 PEN Heim Translation Grant Fund for his work on Juana I. He has had four major literary translations published in the United States and has produced and performed work in collaboration with other artists at such venues as The Poetry Foundation (Chicago) and the King Juan Carlos I of Spain Center (New York University).
 He was also a producer for the Emmy-nominated documentary film, The Woman Who Wasn't There.

 Education